 While stamp duty rates revert to normal after that date, it’s worth noting that HMRC treats rental income on jointly owned properties as being split on a 50:50 basis.
 As such, rental profits are taxed equally even though many couples are in different income tax brackets.
 Therefore, if one person within a marriage or a civil partnership does not use their full personal income tax allowance, or is in a lower tax bracket, and if there is still an outstanding mortgage on the property, they can use the holiday to gift the remaining half of a joint property to the lower rate tax payer.
 You do, however, need to supply HMRC with a valid reason for the change, e.g. the recipient has become more involved in the property maintenance and will continue to do so.

 It may also be worth looking into whether it might be more advantageous to move your property into a company, or another wealth structure, ahead of the quarter end deadline.
-While there are many considerations to weigh up – as we covered in our property tax webinar on 26 November [c.
-19 mins] – it remains an option that could be attractive for some, given landlords can offset all mortgage interest against tax when holding property through a company.
+While there are many considerations to weigh up, it remains an option that could be attractive for some, given landlords can offset all mortgage interest against tax when holding property through a company.
 Meanwhile, in the 2020/21 tax year, just 20% of mortgage interest can be offset on properties held in a personal name.